YuanchenBei/Awesome-Cold-Start-Recommendation/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-yellow.svg)](https://github.com/YuanchenBei/Awesome-Cold-Start-Recommendation)
 ![Stars](https://img.shields.io/github/stars/YuanchenBei/Awesome-Cold-Start-Recommendation?color=green)

-This repository contains a curated list of papers on **cold-start user/item recommendations**, which are sorted by their published years.
+This repository contains a curated list of papers on **cold-start recommendations**, which are sorted by their published years, hoping to provide a more comprehensive literature base for the cold-start recommendation research community.

 *Continuously updating!*

+🤗 Welcome to update this repository by launching an issue or a pull request if you find any missing resources or want to include some new papers.

 -----
+## Research Papers

 ### Year 2024
 (WWW 2024) **Could Small Language Models Serve as Recommenders?
 Towards Data-centric Cold-start Recommendation** [[Paper]](https://arxiv.org/pdf/2306.17256.pdf) [[Code]](https://github.com/JacksonWuxs/PromptRec)